edamame-course/2015-tutorials/draft/QIIME_tutorial_part_1.md

 Make sure you are in the QIIMETutorial directory to start.
 This will take a few (<10ish) minutes.

 ```
-pick_open_reference_otus.py -i AddQiimeLabels/combined_seqs.fna -m usearch61 -o
+pick_open_reference_otus.py -i combined_seqs.fna -m usearch61 -o usearch61_openref_prefilter0_90/ -f

-usearch61_openref_prefilter0_90/ -f
 ```

 In the above script:
-  - We tell QIIME to look in the "combined_fasta" directory for the input file `-i`, "combined_seqs.fna".
+  - We tell QIIME to look for the input file `-i`, "combined_seqs.fna".
-  - We chose the clustering method CD-HIT `-m`
+  - We chose the clustering method usearch61 `-m`

-Inspect the log and the resulting combined_seqs_otus.txt file, using `head`.
-You should see an OTU ID (yellow box), starting at "0" the the left most column.
+Inspect the log and the resulting final_otu_map.txt file, using `head`.
+You should see an OTU ID, starting at "0" the the left most column.
 After that number, there is a list of Sequence IDs that have been clustered into that OTU ID.
 The first part of the sequence ID is the SampleID from which it came (green box), and the second part is the sequence number within that sample (purple box).

 ![img7](../img/combined_seqs_otus.jpg)

-From the head of the combined_seqs_otus.txt file, we can see that OTU 0 has many sequence associated with it, including sequence 9757 from from sample F3D8.S196.
+From the head of the combined_seqs_otus.txt file, we can see that OTU 0 has many sequences associated with it, including sequence 9757 from from sample F3D8.S196.
 We also see that OTU 3 only has one sequence associated with it.
 The log file has goodies about the algorithm and options chosen.
 Keep this (and all) log file, because when you are writing the paper you may not remember what version of which clustering algorithm you used.

 ### 2.5  Pick a representative sequence from each OTU.